 Flevy Management Insights Case Study

-Revenue Management Enhancement for D2C Apparel Brand
+Case Study: Revenue Management Enhancement for D2C Apparel Brand

 Mark Bridges | Financial Management

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Financial Management to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR The D2C apparel company struggled with pricing and cash flow, affecting financial performance despite solid online sales.
 By enhancing financial management, it boosted profit margins by 12% and reduced the cash conversion cycle, underscoring the need for alignment between financial planning and business strategy for better profitability and efficiency.